Amaury Coeytaux, violin

 Joaquín Turina, La oración del terero

-Maurice Ravel, String Quartet ords in F major
+Maurice Ravel, String quartet in F major